NSO-developer/nfvo-converter-tosca-sol6/README.md

 ### USAGE
 **Standalone**
 `solcon.py` is the entry point for the standalone version of the converter.
-`config.toml` has the default and configurable paths and values for TOSCA.
+`config-esc.toml` has the default and configurable paths and values for TOSCA ESC.
 `config-sol6.toml` has the default and configurable paths and values for SOL6.